AIRLIFE DENVER Puts Safety First...Always

 Ask any one of the flight nurses, flight paramedics, pilots, communication specialists or EMTs on the AirLife Denver staff what our #1 priority is, and you will hear the same response each and every time: SAFETY.
 After 31 years of service and over 62,000 lives affected by our transports, Safety remains the priority each and every time our crews prepare to respond to a call.

-Click Here or on the image above to watch the AirLife Denver team tell you about our Commitment to Safety in person!
+Watch the AirLife Denver team tell you about our Commitment to Safety in person!
 (Videography and Editing by RW Pilot Greg Poirier; Music by NNP Karen Sawyer.)

 With the recent media coverage of sweeping changes recommended by the NTSB for the medical air transport industry, AirLife Denver is pleased to attest to already having these mandates in place for our safety protocols and procedures.
 We know that your highest priority is the safety of your patient, and your concerns come into play as you decide whom to call for a patient transport.